pedro-abundio-wang/computer-vision/docs/blogs/nn-learning-and-evaluation.md

 Notice that the variable `cache` has size equal to the size of the gradient, and keeps track of per-parameter sum of squared gradients.
 This is then used to normalize the parameter update step, element-wise.
 Notice that the weights that receive high gradients will have their effective learning rate reduced, while weights that receive small or infrequent updates will have their effective learning rate increased.
 Amusingly, the square root operation turns out to be very important and without it the algorithm performs much worse.
 The smoothing term `eps` (usually set somewhere in range from 1e-4 to 1e-8) avoids division by zero.
 A downside of Adagrad is that in case of Deep Learning, the monotonic learning rate usually proves too aggressive and stops learning too early.

-**RMSprop.** RMSprop is a very effective, but currently unpublished adaptive learning rate method.
-Amusingly, everyone who uses this method in their work currently cites [slide 29 of Lecture 6](http://www.cs.toronto.edu/~tijmen/csc321/slides/lecture_slides_lec6.pdf) of Geoff Hinton's Coursera class.
+**RMSprop** is a very effective, but currently unpublished adaptive learning rate method.
 The RMSProp update adjusts the Adagrad method in a very simple way in an attempt to reduce its aggressive, monotonically decreasing learning rate.
 In particular, it uses a moving average of squared gradients instead, giving:

 ```python
 cache = decay_rate * cache + (1 - decay_rate) * dx**2